thingsboard/thingsboard.github.io/docs/iot-gateway/install/building-from-source.md

 ---

-This guide will help you to download and build Thingsboard IoT Gateway from sources.
+This guide will help you to download and build ThingsBoard IoT Gateway from sources.
 Instructions listed below are tested on Ubuntu 16.04 and CentOS 7.1

 #### Required tools